 On Tuesday and Thursday evenings in the summer, you can access the lighthouse from the south side of the channel.
 You might want to bring your walking shoes if you opt to do this.
 Although it’s not a short walk, it is a pretty walk that takes you through some lovely cottage homes and alongside the DeVos mansion that sits behind the red beauty.

 When the sun is getting low in the evening sky, you can enjoy watching it set from a bench mounted on the platform right on the front side of the walkway.
+If you pay close attention and know the right settings, you can get a great sunflare like this one!
 Here I am approaching the back of Big Red right alongside the channel.
 Photography tip: Get low with your camera for a whole new perspective.

 BIG RED BY THE WAYSIDE